MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-errors-during-pin-creation.md

 title: Windows Hello errors during PIN creation (Windows)
 description: When you set up Windows Hello in Windows 10/11, you may get an error during the Create a work PIN step. ms.prod: m365-security
-author: GitPrakhar13
+author: paolomatarazzo
-ms.author: prsriva
+ms.author: paoloma
-manager: dansimp
+manager: aaroncz
+ms.reviewer: prsriva
 ms.collection:
   - M365-identity-device-management
   - highpri
 ms.topic: troubleshooting
 ms.localizationpriority: medium
 ms.date: 05/05/2018
+appliesto:
+- ✅ <b>Windows 10</b>
+- ✅ <b>Windows 11</b>
 ---

 # Windows Hello errors during PIN creation

-**Applies to**

-- Windows 10
-- Windows 11

 When you set up Windows Hello in Windows client, you may get an error during the **Create a PIN** step.
 This topic lists some of the error codes with recommendations for mitigating the problem.
 If you get an error code that is not listed here, contact Microsoft Support.